 Screws are ubiquitous fasteners used across countless industries and applications, from construction to manufacturing, woodworking to electronics.
 One key concern when using screws is the potential for overdrilling and material damage, which can compromise the integrity of the connection and the overall quality of the project.
 To address this concern, engineers and designers have developed innovative screw head shapes, such as the bugle head, which play a pivotal role in preventing overdrilling and minimizing material damage.
-In this exploration, we will delve into the mechanics behind the bugle head shape of screws and how it effectively mitigates these risks.
+In this exploration, we will delve into the mechanics behind the

 Understanding the Bugle Head Shape: